k61n/openhkl/doc/sphinx/tutorial.rst

 .. figure:: images/tutorial/new_experiment.png
    :alt: Create a new experiment
    :name: fig:new_experiment
-   :width: 75.0%
+   :width: 50.0%

    Create a new experiment

-Next, we need to add the data set, a set of ``.tiff`` image files from the detector.
+Next, we need to add the data set, a set of ``.raw`` image files from the detector.
 From the main menu, select ``Data > Add data set > Add raw/tiff data``.
 Select all of the image files, then click ``Open``.
 This will open the image metadata dialogue.